-A one-year course designed to introduce students to the

-basic skills in a business/office environment.
+A one-year course designed to introduce students to the basic skills in a business/office environment.
 Students will use spreadsheets, database applications, graphics, webpage development and multimedia applications.
 Students will develop skills relating to business etiquette, career exploration, and employment.
 Students are urged to be members of FBLA (Future Business Leaders of America).
-PREREQUISITE: Computer Applications
+PREREQUISITE: Computer Applications are urged to be members of FBLA (Future Business Leaders of America).
+Seniors enrolled in this class may enroll in the SBE program and work a part-time business-related job.
+PREREQUISITE: Business Technology I

-BUSINESS TECHNOLOGY II: CE1200 1 Credit 11-12
+BUSINESS TECHNOLOGY II: CE1200 1 Credit 12

 A one-year course designed to prepare students for an entry-level business technology position or pursue a college degree in Business.
-Units include payroll, telephone, mail, personnel records, 10-key calculator, and the career preparation process.
-Students are urged to be members of FBLA (Future Business Leaders of America).
-Seniors enrolled in this class may enroll in the SBE program and work a part-time business-related job.
+Units include payroll, telephone, mail, personnel records, business software applications, and the career preparation process.
+Students